nullroute | hosts

 Wind

 Second-hand HP ML310e Gen8 tower server.
 Slightly rusty, but decently powerful for building things.
 Was originally meant to be a VM host.
 Sometimes hosts OpenAFS.
-Also colocated at work, with a 10 Gbps connection directly to Ember.
+Also colocated at work, in a different building but with a 10 Gbps connection directly to Ember.

 Dune